Yu-Group/clinical-rule-vetting/readme.md

 Additionally, we hope to externally validate the rules under study here with data from UCSF.

 # Still under development
-- `baseline.py` template
+- clean up dataset for iai_pecarn
 - build in more autogluon support
 - data_dictionary template
+- store metadata somewhere (can use for validation but not for predicting)
+- readme template
+- set up more automatic testing
 - modeling pipeline
 - build in more vflow support
 - build in more eda support